 (Amended by Ord.
 287-08, File No. 081340, App.
 12/5/2008)

 So, it appears that it might not be illegal to ride a skateboard in some areas of the City, though the laws prohibit riding on the sidewalk and streets in a Business District at any time, and on any sidewalks in any disctrict more than a half hour after dusk and more than half an hour before dawn.

-But if you wanted to know what the law was, and went to the San Francisco Municipal Code to find out, you couldn’t unless you knew that a skateboard was a “non-motorized user-propelled vehicle.”
+But if you wanted to know what the San Francisco Skateboarding Laws were, and went to the San Francisco Municipal Code to find out, you couldn’t unless you knew that a skateboard was a “non-motorized user-propelled vehicle.”
 I’ve read the section more than a couple of times now, and I’m not even sure.
-I looked at the Municiple codes for Boston and New York City to see what they contained about Skateboards, just to see how a couple of other large cities referred to skateboards in their codes.
+I looked at the Municipal codes for Boston and New York City to see what they contained about Skateboards, just to see how a couple of other large cities referred to skateboards in their codes.
 Searching through both for skateboard or skateboarding showed some information about skateboarding laws.

 One of the fundamentals of search engine optimization is to make sure that you use words on your web site that people looking for what you offer will expect to see, and will use to find your site.